TRON-US/go-btfs/README.md

 running it on a machine with at least 2 GB of RAM (it’ll do fine with only one CPU core), but it should run fine with as little as 1 GB of RAM.
 On systems with less memory, it may not be completely stable.
+Only support compiling from source for mac and unix-based system.

 ### Build from Source